 How to Plant Flowers with Your Kids

-My daughter loves anything that has to do with flowers so it’s natural that she would love gardening.
-Although she isn’t a fan of bugs and worms, just like momma.
+My daughter loves anything that has to do with flowers, so it’s natural that she loves gardening.
+However, she isn’t a fan of bugs and worms, just like momma.
+Learn how to plant flowers with your kids and enjoy this fun flowery activity, just like I wanted it with my daughter.

 If you love this activity, check out more Fun Flower Activities for Kids.